Angolan cuisine

-Angolan cuisine has many dishes popular among nationals and foreigners.
-One of the most popular being funge (which is made from the cassava or corn flour), mufete (having grilled fish, plantain, sweet potato, cassava, and gari).
-There is also calulu, moamba de galinha, moamba de ginguba, kissaca and so many more delicious dishes.
-In addition, there is also the extremely popular mukua sorbet.
+Angolan cuisine consists of several dishes popular among nationals and foreigners, a fusion of indigenous African and Portugese influences.
+These may include funge, mufete (grilled fish, plantain, sweet potato, cassava, and gari), calulu, moamba de galinha, moamba de ginguba, kissaca, and mukua sorbet.

+History

+Angolan cuisine in its modern shape is a combination of indigenous African ingredients and cooking techniques, and Portuguese influences and ingredients brought over from other Portuguese colonies, such as Brazil.

 Ingredients

-Staple ingredients include beans and rice, pork and chicken, various sauces, and vegetables such as tomatoes, onions.
+Staple ingredients include beans and rice, pork and chicken, various sauces, and vegetables such as tomatoes and onions.
 Spices such as garlic are also frequently seen.
-Funge, a type of porridge made with cassava is a staple dish.
+Funge, a type of porridge made with cassava, is a staple dish.

 There are many influences from Portuguese cuisine like the use of olive oil.
 Piripiri is a local hot sauce.

 Dishes

 Funge (or funje, [ˈfũʒɨ]) and pirão ([piˈɾɐ̃w]) are very common dishes, and in poorer households often consumed at every meal.
 The dish is often eaten with fish, pork, chicken, or beans. funge de bombo ([ˈfũʒɨ ðɨ ˈβõbu]), more common in northern Angola, is a paste or porridge of cassava (also called manioc or yuca), made from cassava flour.
 It is gelatinous in consistency and gray in color.
 Pirão, yellow in color and similar to polenta, is made from cornflour and is more common in the south.
 Fuba ([fuˈβa]) is the term for the flour that is used to make either funge and pirão, also used to make angu, the Brazilian polenta.
 Both foods are described as bland but filling and are often eaten with sauces and juices or with gindungo (see below), a spicy condiment.

 Moamba de galinha (or chicken moamba, [ˈmwɐ̃bɐ ðɨ ɣɐˈlĩɲɐ]) is chicken with palm paste, okra, garlic and palm oil hash or red palm oil sauce, often served with rice and funge.
 Both funge and moamba de galinha have been considered the national dish.
 A variant dish of moamba de galinha, moamba de ginguba, uses ginguba ([ʒĩˈɡuβɐ], peanut sauce) instead of palm paste.